contentful/slash-developers/docs/references/http-details.md

 ## Date & Time Format

 Dates and times are an important part of all content.
-Let's look at an Entry:
+Let's look at an entry:

 ~~~json
 {